Question

 That gives Connecticut seven electors.

 District of Columbia is allocated three electors with voting rights.
-Each party that has candidates running for president and vice president choses the people who will be the electors for their candidate; when you vote, you vote for the electors not the candidates.
+Each party that has candidates running for president and vice president chooses the people who will be the electors for their candidate; when you vote, you vote for the electors not the candidates.

 There are 538 electors equaling the same number of members of the House and the Senate, plus the District of Columbia’s three electoral votes.